Expert Opinion | Amazon of the Future – this is how the marketplace will develop

 What trends are already emerging today in the field of advertising?

-The trend of advertising outside of Amazon, for example, on social media and Google Ads, is becoming increasingly popular.
+The trend of advertising outside of Amazon, for example on social media and Google Ads, is becoming increasingly popular.
 Which channels are the most important here?
 Will this last in the long term?
 What new opportunities will develop?

 However, it is always about reaching the right target audience.
 TikTok has a very young audience and is not a shopping channel; it is more about product awareness rather than direct sales in the sense of investing 3,000 euros and turning it into 20,000 euros by the end of the month.
-That does not work.
+That doesn’t work.

 The primary focus, before concentrating on anything else, should still remain on Amazon, keyword retail readiness.
 Set up proper campaigns and ensure that this channel is fully utilized.
 If that works and I have enough resources, I will then approach the next channel in a target audience-appropriate manner.
 Until I have that, the groundwork is not done, and one should not focus on social media but rather on sales on Amazon.

-Will live selling succeed/increase on Amazon?
+Will live selling succeed / increase on Amazon?

-Ronny Marx: I think it is a nice gimmick because it is something different, but it will remain a niche phenomenon.
+Ronny Marx: I think it’s a nice gimmick because it’s something different, but it will remain a niche phenomenon.
 I want to buy my products when it suits me.
-LiveSelling means again, I have a pre-made channel at a pre-made time and I have to have time then.
-Then it is called live.
-But I could also say on-demand video selling, then I can watch the “live video” when I am available.
-But Amazon and eCommerce have taught us that products are sold when users are ready to buy them.
-And not when a pre-made time window dictates that to you.
+Live selling means that I have a pre-made channel at a pre-set time, and I have to be available then.
+That’s what makes it live.
+But I could also say on-demand video selling, then I can watch the “live video” when I’m available.
+However, Amazon and eCommerce have taught us that products are sold when users are ready to buy them.
+Not when a pre-set time window dictates that to you.

 What is Amazon Attribution and who should use it?